-Aspect Phase / Building / Area Steering Approach Explanation Target Supporting Analysis / Studies / Surveys / Audits Circular economy approach for the existing site Existing properties on the site Demolish and recycle The existing buildings on the site are not suitable for repurposing due to the different use class.
+Aspect Phase / Building / Area Steering Approach Explanation Target Circular economy approach for the existing site site recvo The existing buildings on the site are not suitable for repurposing due to the different use class.
 As such it will be demolished and recycled.
 The site should meet the GLA target of 95 per cent reuse/recycling/recovery during demolition.
-95% diversion from landfill Pre-demolition audit Excavation Reuse The design team should consider potential re-use applications for the excavation waste 95% put to beneficial use.
+95% diversion from landfill Excavation Reuse The design team should consider potential re-use applications for the excavation waste 95% put to beneficial use.
 Circular economy approach for the new development Residential Sections Longevity The development is entirely residential and are not intended for regular change and as such will primarily be guided by the requirement for longevity.
 As such these sections of the development will be designed to meet long term needs while being durable and resilient to a changing climate.
-95% diversion from landfill at end of life employment/education use/community health hub Adaptability These spaces are likely to undergo use changes intermittently, and as such will be guided by the requirement for adaptability.
-This space will be designed with an open plan layout 95% diversion from landfill at end of life Circular economy approach for municipal waste during operation Residential Municipal Waste Recycle Bin store capacity will provide at least 50% of the expected volume of waste from each room for recycling.
+95% diversion from landfill at end of life employment/education use/community health hub These spaces are likely to undergo use changes intermittently, and as such will be guided by the requirement for adaptability.
+This space will be designed with an open plan layout 95% diversion from landfill at end of life Circular economy approach for municipal waste during operation Dal Residential Municipal Waste Recycle Bin store capacity will provide at least 50% of the expected volume of waste from each room for recycling.
 Guidance should be provided to residents on recycling to increase recycling rates.
 Bin store capacity will be flexible with the aim of increasing recycling capacity over time 65% of municipal waste is recycled by 2030